-‘Jersey Shore’ To Return To MTV With The Original Cast—Why Is Sammi ‘Sweetheart’ Giancola Staying Away?
+‘Jersey Shore’ To Return To MTV With The Original Cast—Why Is ‘Sammi Sweetheart’ Giancola Staying Away?

 The original Jersey Shore ran for six seasons from 2009 to 2012 and was a massive success for MTV.
 The breakout reality hit followed party-obsessed roomies in a Seaside Heights beach house, making stars out of its cast and introducing the world to phrases like “Gym, Tan, Laundry” and “T-shirt time” and the weekly tradition of a Sunday family dinner.
 Several Jersey Shore stars also earned spinoffs, including Polizzi and Farley, who starred in Snooki & JWoww and Guadagnino, who headlined The Show With Vinny.

-JWoww recently told TooFab the close-knit cast had been talking to show creator SallyAnn Salsano about a Jersey Shore reboot for a while, saying they were ready to “kick down MTV’s doors’ ’cause everyone’s down.”
+JWoww recently told TooFab the close-knit cast had been talking to show creator SallyAnn Salsano about a Jersey Shore reboot for a while, saying they were ready to “kick down MTV’s doors ’cause everyone’s down.”

 “Mike is one of my nearest and dearest right now,” JWoww told TooFab.
 “He is so sweet that I’ve been saying I want the reboot to happen just for him.
 Just for Mike to have a second chance because we left with such a bad taste in our mouth the last season, all of us, we never spoke for five years to Mike.
 I love him so much right now, I would love to do it just for him.
 Just to give him a second chance.”